nightmaregaurav/rc/README.md

 - Adds most common executable directories to the `PATH`.
 - Adds shell configurations for Homebrew, Node, Java, DotNET, Android etc.

-### Scripts
+### Tools
-The following scripts are included to simplify common tasks:
+The following tools are included to simplify common tasks:

 - `adbw-brute-pair`: Pairs with an Android device over wireless ADB.
 - `amplify`: Boosts volume in the provided video/audio file.